 Government issued ID such as drivers license, visa, passport, state ID.
 You need to know your social security numbers.

-Bring certified copy of divorce decree or a copy of deceased spouse's death certificate.
+Bring a certified copy of divorce decree or a copy of deceased spouse's death certificate.

 There is no waiting period in Ohio.